connectedbydata/connectedbydata.org/_resources/urgent-call-educator-voice-ai.md

 link: https://docs.google.com/document/d/1xrivv67WB8A6zpNQzBa550PptNrVw3C0YLpw__rg5hM/edit?tab=t.0#heading=h.hdn1t04r0um6
 image: urgent-call-educator-voice-ai.png
 ---

+_A joint statement made by 10 unions representing education workers, produced as part of the Connected by Data and TUC project '[Building educator’s power to shape AI](https://connectedbydata.org/projects/2025-education-unions)'_

 We are ten unions representing millions of educators across the UK – teachers, specialists, support staff, school leaders, and workers throughout the education system.
 Every day we support, teach and lead in schools, colleges, and universities across all jurisdictions of the UK.